GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/namingConventions.md

 ==================

 This file documents naming conventions to be observed when creating new or modifying existing repositories, projects or bundles.
-This conventions can be checked using the script checkNamingConsistencyForRepository.sh within org.globaltester.dev\org.globaltester.dev.tools\releng.
+This conventions can be checked using the script checkNamingConsistencyForRepository.sh within org.globaltester.dev/org.globaltester.dev.tools/releng.
-Usage: Execute it from your git root directory with "bash -x".
+Usage: Execute it from your git root directory with "bash" or "bash -x" for debug information.

 Repository names
 ----------------

+When creating a new repository it first of all must be given a name.
+The name of a repository is represented by the name of its directory in the file system.
-When creating a new or modifying an existing repository it first of all must be allocated to one of the following already existing categories:
+It must be allocated to one of the following already existing categories:
 * com.hjp
 * de.persosim
 * org.globaltester